 In his first year with the Huskers, Christy helped senior catcher Cory Burleson become one of the best defensive catchers in the Big Ten Conference.
 After throwing out 14-of-40 base runners in 2011, Burleson threw out 20 runners, while giving up just 18 steals in 2012.

-Christy also assisted in the Huskers’ small ball attack.
-Nebraska laid down 47 sacrifice bunts on the year, but more importantly, the Huskers produced 39 bunt hits.
+Christy also assists in the Huskers’ small ball attack.
+In 2012, Nebraska laid down 47 sacrifice bunts on the year, but more importantly, the Huskers produced 39 bunt hits.
 During the 2011 season, Nebraska totaled just 16 bunt hits.

 A native of Lincoln, Neb., Christy was selected in the sixth round of the 2006 MLB Draft by the Minnesota Twins, the highest selection for a Husker catcher since 1985.
 Also a 2002 MLB Draft pick out of Lincoln Southeast High School, Christy was a two-year starter for Nebraska and helped lead NU to the 2005 College World Series.